BorisDundakov/BorisDundakov/README.md

 <h1 align="center">Hi 👋, I'm Boris</h1>
-<h3 align="center">An aspiring Devops Engineneer</h3>
+<h3 align="center">And I am a Devops Engineneer</h3>

 - 🏠 I'm from **Sofia, Bulgaria**

-- 🌱 I’m currently learning **Docker, Kubernetes, GithubActions, Azure and many more DevOps tools**
+- 🌱 I’m currently focused on **Jenkins, Docker, Kubernetes, GithubActions, Azure and many more DevOps tools**

 - 📫 You can reach me at **boris.stefan.de@gmail.com**